Rules

 Attribute Modifiers

 Each attribute has a modifier, ranging from -2 to +2 based on its score.
-This modifier is added to skill checks, attack rolls, damage rolls, Shock damage, and the relevant saving throw targets.
+This modifier adds to skill checks, attack rolls, damage rolls, Shock damage, and relevant saving throw targets.

 Attribute Modifier